antonysama/bert-summarization/README.md

 `CUDA_VISIBLE_DEVICES=3 python main.py --cuda --batch_size=2 --hop 4 --hidden_dim 100`

 ### Errors I couldn't fix:
 .
-There are two data loaders: website and the related corpus of text.
-When I provide load data that is outside the dataset in the repo I get "collecttios must contain at least one sentance."
+There are two data loaders: website of news article and the related article's corpus of text (from JafferWilson above).
+When I try to load data that is outside the above dataset I get "collecttios must contain at least one sentance."

 ### Changes I made from original repo:
 * In  main.py ln 17 and in  model/transformer.py ln 7, I changed 'utils.data' to 'data' since data was brought up to root.